The Ocean Blue differ Read more [...]

 Q. Is there mobile phone reception?

 A. Yes and no!
 Depending on where you are you may have better phone reception then you get it home… But other days you may not see a signal on your phone at all.
+Most importantly once you are on the boat you will not need your phone.

 It is worth a visit only because we know that you will be back year after year.